 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Alberta is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Alberta is a town of service providers, construction workers and builders and sales and office workers.
 There are especially a lot of people living in Alberta who work in law enforcement and fire fighting (30.00%), healthcare suport services (14.55%) and office and administrative support (12.73%).

-Telecommuters are a relatively large percentage of the workforce: 22.33% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Alberta telecommute to their jobs.
+Overall, about 22.33% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle